-- Do you know whether your country/region has a security strategy?
-If yes, do you know how it was developed, if citizens were engaged, or if it was approved by parliament?
-Is the document public? - If your country/region does not have a security strategy, do you see any rationale for your country/region to have such a strategy?
-What would be the role of leadership in such a process? - Who initiates the NSSD process and why?
-Who should be involved and consulted in the NSSD process, why, and at what stage of the process?
-Should the media, women, youth, and civil society be involved in the process, and if so, how? - Should a security strategy be approved by the parliament and why?
-Should it be kept secret and why or why not?
+- Do you know whether your country has a national security strategy?
+If yes, do you know how it was developed?
+Was there any public or citizen engagement in the process, and was the strategy debated or approved by parliament?
+Is the document accessible to the public? - If your country or region does not currently have a national security strategy, do you believe there is a need for one?
+What benefits might such a strategy bring, and what role should national or regional leadership play in initiating and guiding its development? - Who is typically responsible for initiating the NSSD process, and what motivates this action?
+Who should be involved and consulted throughout the process, and why is their participation important?
+At what stages should different stakeholders be engaged?
+Should groups such as the media, women, youth, and civil society organizations be included, and in what ways can they contribute meaningfully? - Should a national security strategy be subject to parliamentary approval?
+Why or why not?
+Do you believe such a strategy should remain classified, or should it be made public?
+Please explain your reasoning.